dac-2020/awebp/README.md

 - Button Click Event Action Validate Logic

-- HTML - This is all about PRESENTATION of data. using tags.
+- HTML - This is all about PRESENTATION of data. using predefined tags.
 - CSS - This is all about making things BEAUTIFUL.
 (Make tags beautiful)
 - JS - This is all about making things INTERACTIVE.
 (Making tags/element interactive )